Liberty, God’s Gift to Mankind

 I truly believe the President beautifully has captured the essence of what liberty is; a gift from a loving God, not a gift from man.
 That is the problem in our world today.
 We see everything as our own creation, forgetting that everything that is seen and unseen is created by God!

-This gift from God; our freedom, is not based on the freedom believed by the radical left, nor by the radical right, but a freedom based on a simple rule; the Natural Moral Law.
-The Natural Moral Law is the 10 Commandments written on our hearts.
+This gift from God; our freedom, is not based on the freedom believed by the radical left, nor by the radical right, but a freedom based on the Natural Moral Law.
+The Natural Moral Law is simply the 10 Commandments written on our hearts.
 These simple rules must be followed not out of fear, but out of love.
 In our Western Culture, the concept of individuality is sadly over emphasized, creating a rebellion against the Natural Moral Law.
 The interesting thing about this rebellion, is that the rebels who criticizes the 10 Commandments of being too rigid and not allowing freedom, never hesitate to support stopping at traffic lights, proclaiming that the rules of traffic lights enable liberty and safety.
 G. K. Chesterton said it perfectly, when he said:

 Every sane man recognises that unlimited liberty is anarchy, or rather is nonentity.
 The civic idea of liberty is to give the citizen a province of liberty; a limitation within which a citizen is a king. ("The Story of the Family" The Superstition of Divorce")

-God, who is supreme over all creation, has created 10 laws.
+God, who is supreme over all creation, has created 10 simple laws.
 This was done not out of malice, but out of a desire of love to protect us; His citizens from the danger of sin.
 These rules from God are the traffic lights of the supernatural world, telling us exactly how far our freedom can go.
 As Catholics, we know that without rules; specifically the rules from God, there is no true liberty, and that deviating from these rules, one will only encounter chaos; never freedom.
 The ultimate authority of our liberty is God, and He is the one who has given us the gift of freedom out of love, so that we may be able to spend eternity with Him in Paradise.
-If we embrace the true concepts of liberty; which is God's laws, we will have a prosperous and peaceful society.
-If we choose to accept any radical form of liberty, our society is doomed to become a memory of failure.